 Business process analysis through process simulation can be described is as a tool for analyzing business processes even before they are put to action.
 One can use it to assess the performance and dynamic behavior of processes over time, in reaction to changes occurring in certain environment or system parameters.
 It empowers stakeholders and business analysts to evaluate and refine prospective processes along with an option to choose among alternatives.

 Benefits of simulation

 Process simulation provides information about how a process may perform over time, by using hypothetical and simulated data and metrics.
 It helps to identify cost-intensive activities hidden in the overall process flow, even when the data is not available at the desired granularity.
-It also provides details about the duration of the processes, as well as consumed resources which helps in testing and comparing process alternatives.
+This business process analysis activity also provides details about the duration of the processes, as well as consumed resources which helps in testing and comparing process alternatives.

 Simulating business processes not only provides a preview into how your new processes will perform, it also offers the opportunity to validate changes to existing processes and highlights possible errors, queues and bottlenecks at an early stage without impacting the business.

 The individual running the simulation can make assumptions about frequency of process instances, probabilities related at each decision point along the way and the timing and cost involved in executing each task.
 Based on these, useful insights can be derived under scenarios such as, “If I initiate 100 onboarding requests, how many of them will be approved, how many will be in backlog and where will the bottleneck exist?”

 IBM BPM provides a simulation capability built into the Process Designer which is called the Optimizer.
 The Optimizer can be used to examine how a process may perform by using simulated executions with hypothetical data.
 In addition, the Optimizer can be used with actual data collected over time from runs of the processes in production.
 The latter is part of optimization which pinpoints areas in the process models where one can make design changes to help streamline execution and, thus, improve performance.